Some people are born with a cleft palate, a congenital split in the roof of the mouth or lip.

 - An ear, nose, and throat doctor or otolaryngologist to examine the extent of damage to the ear and manage treatments to address hearing problems

-- A prosthodontist to create oral appliances and artificial teeth to sustain the function and appearance of the mouth
+- A prosthodontist creates oral appliances and artificial teeth to sustain the function and appearance of the mouth.

 - An audiologist to monitor and evaluate the status of the patient’s hearing

-- A speech therapist to help the patient with his or her speech problem
+- A speech therapist to help the patient with their speech problem

 - A speech pathologist to evaluate the problems in feeding and speech